twekberg/video_tools/README.md

 database.
 Next it will:
   1. display a short list of videos that can be processed,
   2. display the filename of the current video to be processed,
   3. Put that filename in the cut/paste buffer.
+I use that to open the video in PowerDirectory.
   4. Display the 'Comment: ' prompt.

 At this prompt, one of several things can be entered: